 Solving tactical exercises is a great way to keep in form, but it is easy to fall into the trap of solving a few puzzles now and then and content yourself.
 Take it more seriously, give it time and try to do something massive.
-The same way athletes add weight to their muscles, you can add tactics – do not solve 10 exercises a day, instead solve 20.
+The same way athletes add weight to their muscles, you can add tactics – do not solve 10 exercises a day, instead of solve 20.
 Solve 100 a week, then more and more until you master.
 It is a practice that really doesn’t need to stop.

-Agreed draws are one of the biggest obstacles in a player’s improvement.
+Agreed draws are one of the biggest obstacles to a player’s improvement.
 Many players settle for draws when the position is unclear or when they have an advantage but the opponent’s rating is higher.
 This is such a mistake to make and one takes time to realize how many positions are gone to waste just in return for a few ELO points that in the long run don’t make any difference.

 These are what we consider practices that every chess player would want to do.